reegis/deflex/docs/input_data.rst

     The variable costs per produced electricity unit in €/MWh.

 downtime_factor: ``float``
-    The time fraction of the modeling period in which the power plant cannot produce electricity.
-The installed capacity will be reduced by this factor.
-    ``capacity * (1 - downtime_factor)``
+    The time fraction of the modeling period in which the power plant or the group of power plants cannot produce electricity.
+The installed capacity will be reduced by this factor ``capacity * (1 - downtime_factor)``.

 source_region
     The source region of the fuel source.
 Typically this is the region of the index or ``DE`` if it is a global commodity source.
-The combination of fuel and region must exist in the commodity sources table.
+The combination of `source_region` and `fuel` must exist in the commodity sources table.

 Volatiles plants